AsoboStudio/glTF-Blender-IO-MSFS/README.md

 <br>

-3. Decompress the contents of the file to a temporary location.
-4. Open Blender, Open the Edit Preferences menu.
+3. Open Blender, Open the Edit Preferences menu.

 ![Edit Preferences - Add](misc/Edit_pref_add.png)

 <br>
-5. Select the Install tab.
+4. Select the Install tab.
 This will bring up a file dialog, where you navigate to the folder where you decompressed downloaded file.
 Then navigate to the addons folder within that folder.

 ![Edit Preferences - Install](misc/Edit_Pref_install.png)

 <br>

-6. Select the io_scene_gltf2_msfs.zip file.
+5. Select the io_scene_gltf2_msfs.zip file.
 And click on the Install Add-on button.
-7. Enable the Add-on by clicking on the checkbox.
+6. Enable the Add-on by clicking on the checkbox.

 ![Edit Preferences - Enable](misc/Edit_Pref_enable.png)